 - Decreased memory consolidation

 - Delayed reflexes

 - Difficulty urinating

 - Blurred vision

-Valium is considered to have a long half-life – this means that while it does not take effect immediately, it can remain in the body for a prolonged length of time.
-In a young and physically healthy adult, the typical half-life is around 24 hours.
-However, trace amounts, eg. found to be present in urine samples, can still be seen up to 80 hours after use.
+Valium has a long half-life, so it remains in the body for a prolonged period.
+In a young, healthy adult, the drug’s typical half-life is around 24 hours.
+But trace amounts have been found in urine samples for up to 80 hours after use.

-Valium Addiction in the U.S.: Facts & Statistics
+Valium Addiction in the U.S.: Facts and Statistics